KhartesViewer/scroll2zarr/README.md

 ### OME-Zarr and khartes

-Brett Olsen (active on the scrollprize.org Discord server) has recently added code that allows khartes to access TIFF files as if they were zarr data stores.
-This includes
-the 500x500x500 grid files, created by @spelufo (same Discord server) that are available in each scroll's `volume_grid` directory on the scrollprize.org data server.
-As a result, khartes users can now navigate through an entire scroll volume, instead of having to create a limited-size khartes data volume in advance.
-However, the data
-in this case is not multi-resolution, so navigating the data is not as efficient as with Neuroglancer.

-A next step will be to allow khartes to access zarr data stores directly, and eventually to take advantage of OME-Zarr multi-resolution data stores.
+Like Neuroglancer, khartes is able to navigate through multi-resolution OME-Zarr data stores.

 ### What scripts are in this repository?

-In order for khartes to eventually work with multi-resolution scroll data in
+In order for khartes to work with multi-resolution scroll data in
-OME-Zarr format, there needs to be a way to convert the existing scroll data to this format.
-So the main script in this repository is `scroll_to_ome`, which performs this conversion.
+OME-Zarr format, there needs to be a way to convert the existing scroll data, in tiff format to the OME-Zarr format.
+One script in this repository,
+`scroll_to_ome`, performs this conversion.

+Another script, `zarr_to_ome`, takes a single-level (non-multi-resolution) zarr data volume and converts it to a multi-resolution OME-Zarr data store.  `zarr_to_ome` also provides other conversions, such as windowing and shifting the input data, converting the data from `uint16` to `uint8` format, changing the chunk size, and changing the compression used.

-Another script, `ppm_to_layers`, reads a `.ppm` file and zarr-format scroll data, and uses these to create a flattened layer volume that is as similar as possible to the one created by `vc_layers_from_ppm`.
+A third script, `ppm_to_layers`, reads a `.ppm` file and zarr-format scroll data, and uses these to create a flattened layer volume that is as similar as possible to the one created by `vc_layers_from_ppm`.
 This was written to